 In terms of carrying it around, whether you’re on a day hike or multi-day backpacking trek, it falls somewhere about halfway on the weight spectrum.
 It’s not an absolute brick that you’d think twice about bringing along every time, but it’s also not so light that you’d barely notice it.
 The solar cells, of course, are going to have some weight to them and the magnet certainly adds as well.

-My Power Bank Recommendation
+My Survival Power Bank Recommendation

-I feel that the Adventure Frog Quadra Pro Power Bank is best used for travelers, day hikers, and weekend backpackers.
+I feel that the Survival Frog Quadra Pro Power Bank is best used for travelers, day hikers, and weekend backpackers.
 It’s highly useful, easily attachable to bags or metal objects, and offers enough capacity that you won’t have to worry about recharging it on a daily basis unless you’re charging a boatload of camera or film equipment.

 It might be on the heavy side for thru-hikers that are going to be on the trail for weeks or months at a time.
 That said, it’s also waterproof and heat resistant to withstand much of the elements you’d encounter on an extended expedition.
 When it comes down to it, it’s probably just a matter of personal preference in terms of how much additional weight you’re willing to carry.